moaz-sabri/pl-crypto/README.md

 - **Bootstrap 5.3.3**: Provides a robust framework for building responsive and visually appealing web applications, offering extensive styling options and components.
 - **bootstrap-icons 1.11.3**: Offers a comprehensive collection of icons for use in Bootstrap projects, enhancing visual elements and user interface components.
-- **Charts.js 4.4.2**: Facilitates the creation of interactive and visually engaging charts and graphs, allowing for the visualization of cryptocurrency price data and trends.
+- **ng-chartjs 0.2.8**: Facilitates the creation of interactive and visually engaging charts and graphs, allowing for the visualization of cryptocurrency price data and trends.
 - **TypeScript 5.4.2**: Enables the development of scalable and maintainable Angular applications, providing enhanced type checking and compile-time error detection.

 ### Data Loading Hint